bNobo/needabreak/readme.md

 ### Translations

+> Multilingual editor seems to not work anymore.
+Resx have to be edited directly to workaround the issue.

 Use of [Multilingual App Toolkit](https://marketplace.visualstudio.com/items?itemName=MultilingualAppToolkit.MultilingualAppToolkit-18308) extension to handle translations.
 RESX files are automatically generated from translations made in XLF files.

 Use of custom markup extension to handle translations in XAML files like this: